singuvenkatesh/kubernetes/Statefulsets/README.md

 # Statefulsets
+StatefulSets represent a set of Pods with unique, persistent identities and stable hostnames that GKE maintains regardless of where they are scheduled.
+The state information and other resilient data for any given StatefulSet Pod is maintained in persistent disk storage associated with the StatefulSet

 **Note:** This tutorial assumes that your cluster is configured to dynamically provision PersistentVolumes.
 If your cluster is not configured to do so, you will have to manually provision two 1 GiB volumes prior to starting this tutorial.